Augusta citizens raise money to support local restaurant owner after stroke

 AUGUSTA, Kan.
 (KSNW) – World Famous Sugar Shane’s Cafe in Augusta is known for more than just their food.
 It’s the owner, Shane Scott, people learn to love.

 “He’s a great guy.
 He loves being here.
 He loves talking to all the customers.
-One of the things that he does every time he’s here is he walks around to make sure he talks to every table,” said his stepson, Brandon Denoncourt.
+One of the things that he does every time he’s here is he walks around to make sure he talks to every table,” said Brandon Denoncourt, Shane’s stepson.

 HOW TO HELP: